godot-rust/book/src/toolchain/export-web.md

 ```

 Now, try to compile your code.
-It is necessary to both use the nightly compiler and specify to build std[^3], along with specifying the Emscripten target.
+It is necessary to both use the nightly compiler and specify to build std[^nightly-std], along with specifying the Emscripten target.

 ```sh
 cargo +nightly build -Zbuild-std --target wasm32-unknown-emscripten